 During this exam, the VA examiner will ask you many of the same questions that your doctor asked you in order to determine a service connection.
 They’ll inquire as to the level of pain, the total duration of your symptoms, and what your duties were when in the military.

-How does the VA Rate Degenerative Disc Disease?
+How VA Rates Degenerative Disc Disease (DDD)

 The VA uses diagnostic code 5003 to rate musculoskeletal conditions, which includes back conditions like degenerative arthritis.
 This rating schedule considers factors like range of motion when awarding a specific percent rating.
 So, individuals with a low range of motion and other severe symptoms will receive a higher VA disability rating for DDD.